belh4wk/MCP4H-protocol/README.md

 # MCP4H — The 4-Point Harness Protocol

+## What this repo is (and is not)

+This repository contains the **MCP4H™ protocol**:

+- Schemas, examples, docs, and tooling for the **Multimodal Communications Protocol For Humanity**.
+- A neutral backbone for machine-to-machine and machine-to-human cue exchange.
+- Reference material for anyone building adapters, bridges, or UIs on top of MCP4H.

+This repo **does not** contain:

+- SimHub plugins
+- Game-specific haptics code
+- Commercial implementations

+Those live in **separate implementation repos** (for example MCP4SH™ for SimHub).

 MCP4H™ (Multimodal Communications Protocol for Humanity) is a **common language for communication**, built to help people and machines share situational awareness.

 Works across **text • visual • audio • haptic.**